rukai/PF_Sandbox/manual.md

 By default making a selection will replace the previous selection.
 To add to the previous selection hold the Shift key.

-*   Left click - Select one hitbox
+*   Left click - Select one colbox
-*   Right click - Select mutliple hitboxes
+*   Right click - Select mutliple colboxes

 ### Frame editing
 *   V - Copy frame